codedbychavez/Sway/README.md

 # Sway
-A vanilla typescript boilerplate for webapps with ParcelJS
+An unpredictable way for building webapps with ParcelJS